zng-ui/zng/TODO/_current.md

 * Add `description`, `documentation`, `repository`, `readme`, `categories`, `keywords`.
     - Review what other large crates do.
     - Review badges.
-* Review docs in the component crates.
+* Review docs.
-    - They must link to the main crate on the start page.
-    - Remove all examples using hidden macro_rules! hack.
-        - Search for `///.*macro_rules! _`.
+    - Do a full read, look for typos or failed links.

 # Publish